All Episodes

 Yeah, we know how he feels about it.

-In a sign that the Obama honeymoon truly is over, I began to hear this week the first stirrings of a wistfulness about Mr. Bush.
+And a sign that the Obama honeymoon truly is over, I began to hear this week the first stirrings of a wistfulness about Mr. Bush.

-I never thought I'd hear myself say it one Democrat told me, but Obama makes you feel that at least with Bush, you knew he was on something.
+I never thought I'd hear myself say it, one Democrat told me, but Obama makes you feel that at least with Bush, you knew he was on something.

 The Democrat defeats on Tuesday were not on anything like the same scale, but Mr. Obama acted as if nothing at all had happened.